-- the Risk Management Policy and supporting Business Control Policies - the Operational Risk Process and Procedures - the risk appetite and / or risk limits and tolerance levels
+- Risk Management and Internal Control Policy plus supporting Business Control Policies - Operational Risk Process and Procedures - Risk appetite and / or risk limits and tolerance levels

-The effective operation of the controls, control validation and assurance outlined in the Risk Management Policy and other policies is important to mitigate the risk of override at all levels, including that of management.
+The effective operation of the controls, control validation and assurance outlined in the Risk Management and Internal Control Policy and other policies are important to mitigate the risk of override at all levels, including that of management.
 Policies are developed to provide a consistent set of controls so that risks remain within risk appetite.

 The operation of the policy framework is detailed in the Risk Management System detailed in the System of Governance.
-Worthy of note is the following.
+Worthy of note is the following:

 - Second line review and challenge first line control and control validation activities in order to provide assurance that the controls and associated validation are designed and operating effectively and sufficiently mitigate the risk to bring within appetite - Policies are subject to an annual review, led by the Line 1 owner and supported by the risk function.
-Any change is subject to review, challenge and agreement from the Control Governance Advisory Committee

-- Policy owners must ensure that the Minimum Requirements defined in the policies are in place across business functions to meet the requirements of the policy - Requests for variation, risk acceptance and/or remediation plans against Group policy requirements agreed must follow the Policy Management Lifecycle
+Any change is subject to review, challenge and agreement from the ORSA Committee - Policy owners must ensure that the Minimum Requirements defined in the policies are in place across business functions to meet the requirements of the policy - Requests for variation, risk acceptance and/or remediation plans against Group policy requirements agreed must follow the Policy Management Lifecycle